blahosyl/enlightened-publishing/README.md

 Using Developer Tools, I have discovered that the extra space corresponds to the padding of the `main` element.
 Setting `padding` to `0` for `main` solved the problem.

+##### Link box of logo too wide

+The `a` element containing the logo extended too far to the right on small screens, so that it almost overlapped with the hamburger menu.
+As a result, it was hard to choose which one to tap.

+Adding `max-width` attributes to the `a` element (one for default, one for extra narrow screens) solved the issue.

 ## Credits